Frequently Asked Questions

 Yes, many conditions have very promising research to support the use of HBOT.
 We are continually compiling a library of research on many of these conditions, which can be found on our Conditions page.

 How many indications are Covered in the US vs. other countries?

 In the U.S., there are 14 FDA approved conditions.
 In Europe, however, there are over 40 approved indications.
 In Japan and China, there are over 60.

-There is extensive research available for many Off Label conditions that support its use.
+There is extensive research available for many Non-Covered conditions that support its use.
 Through this research and our experience with the science of HBOT, also referred to as the mechanisms of action, we are able to apply this understanding to the underlying factors of various conditions and evaluate if HBOT is appropriate for a patient’s condition.

 Yes.
 Research is ongoing and there are movements underway to approve traumatic brain injury (TBI) and post concussion syndrome, in particular.
 However, the FDA approval process and requirements are quite extensive.
 While the therapeutic benefits of HBOT have been understood for decades, if not centuries, many of the conditions that are considered Covered, such as Diabetic Foot Ulcers and Non-Healing Wounds, were only approved relatively recently.
 As the FDA approval process can take quite some time, because a condition is currently considered Non-Covered, that is not necessarily a reflection on the effectiveness of HBOT for that condition.